NKonti/Quantitative-Portfolio-Optimization-under-Parameter-Uncertainty/README.md

 ## Overview

 Portfolio optimization is a fundamental problem in quantitative finance.
 Classical portfolio theory assumes that future expected returns and risks are known.
-In practice, however, these parameters must be estimated from historical data and are therefore subject to considerable uncertainty.
+In practice, however, expected returns must be estimated from historical data and are therefore subject to substantial forecasting uncertainty.

-This project investigates whether advanced portfolio optimization techniques can outperform simple diversification when expected returns are forecasted rather than known.
+This project investigates whether advanced portfolio optimization techniques can outperform simple diversification when expected returns are estimated using machine learning models rather than assumed to be known.

 The framework combines:

 * Financial data engineering
 * Machine learning return forecasting
-* Portfolio optimization
+* Portfolio optimization under parameter uncertainty
 * Walk-forward backtesting
 * Performance evaluation